Do you know why financial planning is important for seafarers?

 Seafarers often do not plan for their own medical insurance.
 During the leave period, MOST of the companies do not cover them.
 Hence if something happens to seafarers or their families during leave, the medical and other related expenses can be huge.

-It is therefore advisable to go for a Floater type of policy for your entire family.
+It is, therefore, advisable to go for a Floater type of policy for your entire family.
 FLOATER PLANS – covers the whole family.
+It can be a seafarers’ health and benefits plan.

 A sailor thinks that the shipping company is providing them with adequate life cover.
-They don’t realize the fact that the Insurance cover is only for the tenure of their working period on board.
+They don’t realize that the Insurance coverage is only for the tenure of their working period on board.

 Even if seafarers take Life Insurance Policies, they are mostly money back or endowment policies, which not only have a very less coverage amount but also charge astronomical premiums.
 All these plans burn a very large hole in your pocket in the long run.

-In Pure term policy, the Insured Person gets a Risk Coverage of a reasonably large sum for a small premium and can be taken for a long term.
-If the Insured person survives the term of the insurance (which is for every year for the premium paid), then he or she does not get any money.
-TERM PLANS are pure life covers, meaning that your survivors will be paid in case something happens to you.
+In Pure term policy, the Insured seafarer gets Risk Coverage of a reasonably large sum for a small premium and can be taken for the long term.
+If the Insured seafarer survives the term of the insurance (which is for every year for the premium paid), then he or she does not get any money.
+TERM PLANS for seafarers are pure life covers, meaning that your survivors will be paid in case something happens to you.

 Seafarers require to take up courses that include huge fees as part of their career development.
 Hence it is advisable for seafarers to have their fees as one of their financial goals.